bonedaddy/go-defi/README.md

 Provides a wrapper around the SimulatedBackend allowing for an in-memory blockchain.
 It is particularly useful for local smart contract development, or developing backend dApps.

+## utils

+Provides utility functions including all [goethereum book utils](https://goethereumbook.org/en/util-go/), a helper to make `bind.TransactOpts` safe for concurrent use, as well as a general `Blockchain` interface that satisfies all functions provided by simulated backend, as well as `ethclient` which is useful for drop-in replacement of actual RPC clients, and test environments.